Cascuna/performance-matters/AUDIT.md

 * expo-newsweek.jpg 2.11s
 > First render 6.83s
 Total time: 22.18s
 This one i don't fully understand, even though the image times didn't go down drastically, the total time did.
-The render time also slightly improved.
-Not that relevant for the first render.
+The render time also slightly improved, but without a big impact.

+In the future for node projects, a package like https://www.npmjs.com/package/image-min could be relevant to automate the process.

 ## Step 3: Minify javascript
 Tool used to minify: https://jscompress.com/

 ['Javascript'](auditimg/before-js-minifying.png)
 Statistics:
 * bootstrap.js 2.02s 68.1KB